Eschatologue/CM_wiki/docs/class/druid/index.md

 ### Spell Slots

 The Druid table shows how many spell slots you have to cast your spells of level 1 and higher.
-To cast one of these spells, you must expend a slot of the spell’s level or higher.
+To cast one of these spells, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a Long Rest.

 ### Prepared Spells of Level 1+

 You prepare the list of spells of level 1 and higher that are available for you to cast with this feature.
 To start, choose four level 1 spells from the Druid spell list.
 Rather than choosing, you may start with the Animal Friendship, Cure Wounds, Faerie Fire, and Thunderwave spells.

 The number of spells on your list also increases as you gain Druid levels, as shown in the Prepared Spells column of the Druid table.
 Whenever that number increases, choose additional spells from the Druid spell list until the number of spells on your list matches the number on the table.
 The chosen spells must be of a level for which you have spell slots.
-For example, if you’re a level 3 Druid, your list of prepared spells can include six spells of levels 1 and 2 in any combination.\
+For example, if you're a level 3 Druid, your list of prepared spells can include six spells of levels 1 and 2 in any combination.\

-If another Druid feature gives spells that you always have prepared, those spells don’t count against the number of spells on the list you prepare with this Spellcasting feature, but those spells otherwise follow the rules in this feature.
+If another Druid feature gives spells that you always have prepared, those spells don't count against the number of spells on the list you prepare with this Spellcasting feature, but those spells otherwise follow the rules in this feature.

 ***Changing Your Prepared Spells.*** Whenever you finish a Long Rest, you can change your list of prepared spells, replacing one or more of the spells there with other Druid spells for which you have spell slots.
 Preparing a new list requires time spent in meditation: at least 1 minute per spell level for each spell you add to the list.